oritp/PAE-HP/point_cloud_tailor/README.md

     rosservice call /trajectory

-And with the last one, we can collapse the final point cloud result into a 2D image in order to check the quality of the construction maps:
+To end, we have created a simple program, that you can run whenever you want, capable of reading the final point cloud result in .pcd format, which after properly filtering it and collapsing its vertical axis, we obtain a 2D image in order to check the quality of the construction maps:

-    rosservice call /2D_map

 ## 3. Results